 Gravity is not force; it is spatial curvature.
-In the same way, we see all energy is curvature; this applies to velocity, momentum, and electromagnetic fields also.
+In general relativity, all energy is curvature; this applies to velocity, momentum, and electromagnetic fields also.

+Observe that a falling person does not feel any force.
+(Well, you have to be in free fall for a while to realize this.
+After falling off a ladder, one doesn't typically have enough time to observe feeling "no force" before feeling the impact of the ground.)
+The falling person or object follows the curvature of the spacetime.
+This is the geodesic.
 However, acceleration and a gravitational field are nearly indistinguishable.
 By following the separation of geodesics - lines of free fall - over a large distance, they can be distinguished.
 Nevertheless, locally, they are the same.

 If an object is accelerated, a "force" indistinguishable from gravitation is experienced by its components.
 During the acceleration, the spacetime it carries with it is compressed by the increase in energy density.
 (Lorentz contraction.)
 After the acceleration stops, the increase in energy density remains and the object's spacetime is compressed as it moves with a higher velocity than originally.
-The compression is in two dimensions.
+The compression is in the two dimensions in which the object is accelerated, not in the two perpendicular to movement.
+This is special relativity.